bhaskar123u/namaste-react/README.md

-This codebase is for Namaste React course notes and code.
+This codebase is for Namaste React course for notes and code.

 1. React element - Nothing but simple JS Object.

-2. React.createElement('element', {k:'v'(html tag properties)}, ['childrens']); => Object and it becomes HTML which browser understands.
+2. React.createElement('element', {k:'v'(html tag properties)}, ['childrens']); => Object and it becomes HTML which browser understands when we render it.

 3. React.render replaces everything in the tag it is added, but html tree is made line by line, meaning all the element will be parsed line by line and when it sees .render( ), then it starts working -> order of files matter a lot.